Experience Colombia like a local.

 Along with these exciting and relevant courses that give a true picture of Colombia and Latin America, there are substantial opportunities for volunteer service in the community.
 Service-learning placements are organized at various NGOs, schools, and clinics.

 Undergraduate college students will live in a homestay with a Colombian family both in Medellin and Cartagena.
 Bedrooms can be either single or double-occupancy and shared with a same-sex family member or other student.
-Full board is included.
+Partial board is included.
 An integral part of the program, the homestay offers you the opportunity to make life-long friends, gain higher proficiency in the language, and experience the culture from the inside.
 All host families are carefully selected and experienced with hosting students.
 Instead of being a tourist, you’ll get to know what it’s like to be part of a different culture!

 Graduate students have a choice of living in a homestay or living in Centro Catalina’s single or double dorm rooms.